 - Ask for a Small Favor

 Your subject lines are the first thing that donors see when they receive your emails.
 Achieving the highest email open rates with attention-grabbing subject lines means getting more donors to read your content.
-The best way to test your subject lines’ efficacy is by running split testing (or A/B testing).
-This allows your organization to send multiple versions of the same email to different recipients to gauge which performs best.
-Alternatively, you can run two different email campaigns and compare their performance, then use that comparison to inform future campaigns.
+Try running two different email campaigns and compare their performance, then use that comparison to inform future campaigns.

 Open rates are an important nonprofit email benchmark that your organization should always be tracking.
 In Neon One’s Nonprofit Email Report: Data-Backed Insights for Better Engagement, we analyze the different kinds of words nonprofits use in their email subject lines and how those affect open rates.
 This comprehensive report surveyed 37,472 email campaigns sent by 1,495 Neon One clients, both large and small.
 Check it out!